Catherine Cook Counselling

 What is an integrative approach?

 Integrative counselling and psychotherapy integrate a wide range of research and ideas about who we are as humans in a changing world, and what we need.
-I will often share some of these ideas, if I think they will help.

 However, you might not feel your difficulties are dramatic or traumatic - you may not be able to pinpoint what’s wrong.
 Perhaps you’re reaching a point of transition in your life, or simply lacking in direction and feeling there’s nobody who you can talk to about things.